-Influenza vaccine precautions — Both forms of the influenza vaccine are prepared with chicken eggs.
+Influenza vaccine precautions — Most forms of the influenza vaccine are prepared with chicken eggs.
 Allergic reactions to influenza vaccine are rare.
 A severe (life-threatening) allergy to egg proteins may be a reason not to receive the vaccine; the vaccine may be given under supervision of an allergist.
+There is one injection vaccine approved for use in the United States that is made without involving eggs; this “recombinant” vaccine is available to those 18 years of age and older.
 (See "Allergic reactions to vaccines".)

 Injectable influenza vaccine side effects — The most common side effect of the injectable vaccine is redness and soreness at the injection site.
 A low-grade fever may develop after vaccination.
 (See "Patient information: Fever in children (Beyond the Basics)".)

-Nasal spray influenza vaccine precautions — The nasal spray form of influenza vaccine is not recommended for children who take aspirin daily or those with a weakened immune system, asthma, and other conditions (eg, chronic lung or heart problems, pregnancy, chronic metabolic disease, kidney dysfunction, and blood disorders), or a history of Guillain-Barré syndrome.
+Nasal spray influenza vaccine precautions — The nasal spray form of influenza vaccine is not recommended for children who take aspirin daily or those with a weakened immune system, asthma, and other conditions (eg, chronic lung or heart problems, pregnancy, chronic metabolic disease, kidney dysfunction, and blood disorders).
 It may be necessary to delay the nasal vaccine or to use the injectable vaccine in children or adolescents with nasal congestion.

 Neisseria meningitidis (meningococcus) is a bacterium that can cause meningitis and meningococcemia.
 Meningitis is an inflammation of the tissues surrounding the brain and spinal cord that causes symptoms of a stiff and painful neck.
 Meningococcus is the most common cause of bacterial meningitis in the United States.
 Meningococcemia is a serious infection of the bloodstream that can begin with dramatic rash and fever and lead to shock and death (picture 1).
 Meningitis and meningococcemia may occur separately or together.